 "I've never been in a place where I've been more confused about race in my entire life."

 We released “The Room of Silence” to the community on social media.
 It went viral in a matter of minutes, raising support for a rally scheduled two days later (”Not Your Token”), and attracting the attention of local newspapers.
 In response, the administration established a committee to reform marginalization on campus.
 It began a dialogue about race where previously there had only been frustrating silence.

-Contact Eloise through her website if you would like to arrange a screening.
-In the spirit of the original project, use of the video is completely free of charge.
-You may post it to any platform as long as you share attribution and let Eloise know that you are doing so.
-She is happy to connect those with questions to the interviewees, within reason.
+Contact me if you would like to arrange a screening.
+In the spirit of the original project, use of the video for screenings and discussions is completely free of charge.
+You may post it to any platform as long as you share attribution and let me know that you are doing so.
+I also request that you forward any documentation or press materials that come out of the screening.